erdiatalay/vehicle-management-portal/README.md

 # Vehicle Management Portal
-This example app shows how to create a Spring Boot API and display its data with an Angular UI.
+This example app shows how to create a Spring Boot API which contains CRUD operations and display its data with an Angular UI.

 Here you can see technologies used.<br>
 <p><b>Server Side<b></p>